Elorna-Pierre/Financial_Fraud_Detection/README.md

 - Scaled numerical features using StandardScaler

-- Created an HourOfDay feature from the step column to analyze hourly transaction trends

-- Sampled 10% of the dataset for faster processing
+- Sampled 30% of the dataset for faster processing

 ### Exploratory Data Analysis (EDA):

 - Visualizations:

    - Bar and line plots of hourly transaction activity

    - Box plots to analyze transaction amounts